Off Campus Travel Policy

 Monica Leister is a TVI/O&M instructor.
 Monica works part-time as an O&M instructor with the high school Transition students and students in the BEST program.
 She also is the art teacher on campus.

 Jenny Luttrell is a TVI/COMS/CLVT.
-Last year she taught Expanded Core Curriculum.
-This year she has moved to the O&M department full –time.
+She has previously taught Expanded Core Curriculum.
+Recently she has moved to the O&M department full –time.
 Jenny has experiences with students from the time of birth through to adulthood.

 Policy for Off-Campus Travel Clearance